dumo1219/Hello-World/README.md

 # Hello-World
-practicing of data science course of JHK university corsera
+practice of data science course of JHK university corsera